MDK-Packs/vscode-cmsis-solution-docs/docs/runexternal.md

-# Run External Tools
+# Run external tools

-VS Code uses the [launch.json](https://code.visualstudio.com/docs/editor/debugging) and [tasks.json](https://code.visualstudio.com/docs/editor/tasks) configuration files to integrate external tools.
+Visual Studio Code uses the [launch.json](https://code.visualstudio.com/docs/editor/debugging) and [tasks.json](https://code.visualstudio.com/docs/editor/tasks) configuration files to integrate with external tools.
 The following section shows how to configure these files for typical use cases.

 [Variables and commands](#variables-and-commands) provide access to parameters of the current active *csolution project*.

 ## Programmer

 ToDo show usage of command-line programmer (i.e. STCube Programmer)

-## Debug Server
+## Debug server

 ToDo show usage of Cortex Debug configured for JLink

-## Using µVision for Debugging
+## Use µVision for debugging

-The [µVision Debugger](https://developer.arm.com/documentation/101407/0541/Debugging) offers advanced debug features such as Event Recorder and Component Viewer to analyze applications.
+The [µVision debugger](https://developer.arm.com/documentation/101407/0541/Debugging) offers advanced debug features such as Event Recorder and Component Viewer to analyze applications.

-To call µVision with the *csolution project* that you are using in VS Code, add to the file `.vscode\tasks.json` the following task.
-The `command:` is the path to the uVision executable on your computer.
+To call µVision with the *csolution project* that you are using in Visual Studio Code, add the following task to the file `.vscode\tasks.json`.
+The `command:` is the path to the µVision executable on your computer.

 ```json
     "tasks": [